Mr. Omar Yanar

 Hello!
 My name is Andrea Vazquez, and I am the Office Coordinator at the El Paso Leadership Academy.
 I love working here, and I love the supportive environment we have!
 Every day is different and exciting, and I am always learning something new from our scholars and parents.
 I am always motivated by our scholars to accomplish my goals and to become a better person for them.
 It is simply amazing to see them grow each year.

 Hello, I am Knick Gomez the Facilities Manager at the El Paso Leadership Academy.
 My goal is to ensure a safe and comfortable building for our amazing scholars and staff.
-I have been with EPLA for one year.
+I have been with EPLA since 2016.
 Born and raised in El Paso and a proud graduate of Socorro High School, I believe I work for our students who are our future leaders.

 The El Paso Leadership Academy is the perfect fit for me because together we are the present teaching our future.
 EPLA is a humble, enthusiastic team which can impact the community to make and create a great future.
 Being born and raised here in El Paso, I can’t think of a better place to teach than in the heart of El Paso where numerous students have so much to give and are clamoring for a better education, but the rest of the city doesn’t hear.
 We, however, at EPLA will make sure that our scholars are heard because that is our priority.